 Instead of having a great and broad mind, most people are contracted into a small mind of “me and mine.”
 This explains why most people are unbalanced.
-You think you have only one life which is so uncertain.
-You need to compete, struggle, fight etc. In the process, when something pleasant happens you rejoice greatly and when something unpleasant happens you grieve.
+You think you have only one life that is so uncertain.
+You need to compete, struggle, fight, etc. In the process, when something pleasant happens you rejoice greatly, and when something unpleasant happens you grieve.
 Ups and downs are the constant features of life.

 Unbalanced lives are due to limited views of the world and life.

-There are many limited views of the world which raise many questions.
+There are many limited views of the world that raise many questions.
 For example: